Delanco Township, New Jersey

 Delanco Township is a township in Burlington County, in the U.S. state of New Jersey.
 As of the 2020 United States census, the township's population was 4,824, an increase of 541 (+12.6%) from the 2010 census count of 4,283, which in turn reflected an increase of 1,046 (+32.3%) from the 3,237 counted in the 2000 census.
+The township, and all of Burlington County, is a part of the Philadelphia-Reading-Camden combined statistical area and the Delaware Valley.

 Delanco was named for the Delaware River and Rancocas Creek, which border the community.
 It was originally called Del-Ranco or Delaranco, a syllabic abbreviation later shortened to Delanco.

 It is a dry township where alcohol cannot be sold.